 Famous Rabbit Stew

 Anyone who watched a movie remembers a scene where Gollum and Sam are discussing how rabbit stew should be made.
 One would just eat the rabbit raw.
 The other one is longing for some potatoes to throw them in.
 One is thinking that the rabbit looks delicious.
 The other one is complaining about how it doesn’t have enough meat.

 One thing is sure, with the right herb spices, and a few potatoes you can make a stew that would fill the bellies of a couple of hungry Hobbits.

 If you eat meat, you like pork.
 It’s simple as that.
 Now imagine being in a situation in which Gandalf, Gimli, Aragorn, and Legolas found themselves.
 To be on a road for a long time without a decent meal.
 If you are a stout fellow like Gimli the dwarf is, just thinking about it could make your mouth drool.

 Well, Gimli felt like that when they came out of Fangorn forest and Merry and Pippin were there to tell him that they have been enjoying some tasty food while they were running around chasing them.

-To be honest, making salted pork isn’t as easy it sounds.
-A lot of care and precision is needed to salt the pork in the right way.
+To be honest, making salted pork isn’t as easy as it sounds.
+A lot of care and precision are needed to salt the pork in the right way.
 Luckily, I’ll walk you through the process in one of the future articles.

 …One will keep a traveler on his feet for a day of long labour, even if he be one of the tall Men of Minas Tirith.”